robit-man/hydra/docs/docs/Template.md

 - `template` — Base string with `{name}` placeholders.
 - `variables` — Key/value map used when incoming payload lacks a key.

+## Data Contracts
+- Inputs: strings or objects; objects are used for lookup by key.
+- Outputs: `{ type:'text', text }` with the rendered string.
+- Missing keys remain unchanged in the output.

 ## How It Works
 - Extracts placeholders via a regex, merges incoming payload fields with stored variables, substitutes each occurrence, and emits the final string.